 The circulation of new cookery books also contributed to this uptake.
 In 1952, an article in the Sydney morning herald spoke of how these books could be used to "cook your way around the world."

 In The Argus, Grace Hutchinson exhorted her readers to "give foreign cooking a try....
 It's good!"

 Wogfood: an oral history with recipes - traces the process of change and acceptance through food and family.

 Mietta's Italian family recipes - the story of Mietta O'Donnells family, as well as other Italian families and their contribution to the Victorian restaurant industry.

 My family feast: a world of family recipes and traditions - through personal stories a recording of food and recipes brought to Australia.

 Tania Cammarano, Ideas of Italy and the Nature of Ethnicity: A History of Italian Food in Australia with Case Studies.

 “Practically indispensable”: the culinary uses of olive oil in (South) Australia in the nineteenth and early twentieth century - includes discussion of content and trends in recipe books available in Australia.

-Journal of the Italian Historical Society (1989-) - articles on the Italian migrant experience, including a brief history of the development of Italian cuisine in Australia.
+Journal of the Italian Historical Society (1989-) - articles on the Italian migrant experience.

 Cookery and the domestic arts has been taught in state schools from the 1870's.
 Cookery book writers provided exemplary manuals of instruction to support the development of the domestic arts as a discipline - a "science".
 They worked to give young women a skill and chance at employment and independence.